Do you like yoga, and you also have a dog? Well, you have just fulfilled the two requirements to start a new experience called Dog Yoga.

 Yoga brings awareness to your body and mind.
 You will learn to listen to your body and know what it needs.
 From the basic survival of food, sleep and rest to more complex needs like love for yourself and others.

 Dog yoga is yoga that you can do with your dog.
 Dog yoga, also known as Doga, is a trend that Suzi Teitelman started in Jacksonville in 2001.
-Anyone can do dog yoga, regardless of your level of fitness.
+Anyone can do dog yoga, regardless of their level of fitness.

 Dog yoga involves easy poses that you can do with your dog by your side.
 Of course, if you are already an advance yogi, you can also do other more complex poses.

 Dog yoga teaches you how to do yoga with your dog.
 The best way to know if dog yoga is for you and your dog is trying it.
-Dog yoga can be the perfect place for you and your dog to socialise and meet other dog, yoga enthusiasts.
+Dog yoga can be the perfect place for you and your dog to socialise and meet other dog yoga enthusiasts.

 Your dog will be happy to be where you are, but you need to be aware that your dog may not feel comfortable in an enclosed environment with strangers and with other dogs.